 If you encounter any issues, please create an issue in GitHub using the v1.x beta label.
 This will help us actively monitor and track errors, and continue to improve the library’s performance.

-Continue using Agency Swarm v0.x features
+Agency Swarm v0.x (Production)

+Agency Swarm v0.x is still the recommended version for production use, offering stable, battle-tested functionality.
 If you need to continue using the latest Agency Swarm v0.x, you can install it with:

 pip install "agency-swarm<1.0.0"